agocorona/haste-perch/README.md

 haskell-js-html-builder
 =================

-A monad and monoid instance for Haste.DOM elements
+A monad and monoid instance for Haste.DOM elements.
+It can be ported to other haskell-js compilers

 Haste is a compiler that generates Javascript code from Haskell.